FIS to Present at Upcoming Conference

-FIS® (NYSE: FIS) , a global leader in financial technology, will present at 3:15pm ET on Tuesday, March 10, 2026 at the Wolfe Research FinTech Forum.
+FIS® (NYSE: FIS) , a global leader in financial technology, will present at 12:00pm ET on Wednesday, March 18, 2026 at Wells Fargo's Annual Payments & Fintech Symposium.

 A live audio webcast, as well as a replay, will be accessible on the Investor Relations section of FIS' homepage, www.fisglobal.com .